fo-dicom/fo-dicom/README.md

 The library has dependencies to native (C/C++) codec classes and therefore has to be built separately for each platform.
 Supported platforms are *x86*, *x64* and *ARM*.

 Compared to the regular *fo-dicom* class library, *Store.DICOM* exhibits the following known limitations:
-* Image compression and decompression is incomplete; JPEG encoding is not working.
 * Secure Sockets Layer (SSL) network I/O is not enabled.
 * Database query transforms are not supported, i.e. it is not possible to update a DICOM dataset based on a database query.